Our Top Picks for Each Category In 2023

 Why Relative Humidity (RH) Matters

 No matter what you’re growing, plants need water.
 Relative humidity (RH) is the amount of moisture in the air.
 If the air is too humid, you’ll facilitate the growth of mold on your plants, which will kill them.
 Too little humidity and your plants won’t be getting the water that they need.
-Your goal, as a grower, is to find the sweet spot that keeps your plants happy.
+As a grower, your goal is to find the sweet spot that keeps your plants happy.

 Seedlings